ngtongsheng/n8n-nodes-slack-socket-mode-pubsub-trigger/README.md

 - Triggers when emoji reactions are added to messages
 - Provides reaction details including emoji type and user
 - Works on messages in monitored channels

+### Action Events
+- Triggers when users interact with buttons, select menus, or other interactive components
+- Supports filtering by specific Action ID for targeted responses
+- Provides full action context including user, channel, and interaction details
+- Works with Slack's Block Kit interactive elements

 ## Advanced Features